Solirs/gettit/README.md

 - Contribute code, this project is very open to PRs and ill gladly merge them.

 - Send feedback.
 Anything this project misses?
 Any bug?
 Any suggestion?
 Open an issue.

+# Relicensing notice
+On Monday January the 30th this project was relicensed to the Gplv3 license.
+You can still find the source code before the relicensing, under the unlicense license, in the pre_relicense branch.
+However the code in the main branch is now licensed under the GPLV3 License.